When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • 2T: Designed for a height of 35-36.5 inches and weight of 29-31 pounds.

-Gerber takes a different approach:
+Gerber takes the other approach:

 • 24M and 2T: Both sizes list a height of 32-34 inches and weight of 28-32 pounds.